okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-soc-idp/main/ios/integrationsteps.md

 application.
 The sample code wraps the SDK's functionality using a more prescriptive and explicit interface.
-It converts the SDK's generic remediation interface into explicit authentication steps and automatically executes steps such as the code-to-token exchange.
-The diagram below illustrates this call flow from your applications's UI to the sample code, SDK, and API.
-Note the "Integrating code" component, which represents the code you write to call into the sample code's interface.
+It converts the SDK's generic remediation interface into explicit authentication steps and automatically executes steps such, as the code-to-token exchange.
+The following diagram illustrates this call flow from your applications's UI to the sample code, SDK, and API.

 <div class="common-image-format">

  ![Displays a diagram of the integration flow of the sample app and Swift SDK](/img/oie-embedded-sdk/oie-embedded-sdk-swift-sample-code-overview.png)

 </div>

+> **Note:** The Integrating code component represents your code to call the sample code's interface.

 ### Steps